blackchip-org/zc/doc/ops/time.md

 ## datetime

-Formats a the date `d` with the default layout
+Formats a date/time to a common layout.

-    ( d:DateTime -- date:Date )
+    ( DateTime -- DateTime )

 Aliases: `dt`